 - Your current shipping carrier and rates

-Having this data on hand will also help you understand if what a fulfillment company is offering will actually save you time or money compared to your current operations.
+Having this data on hand will also you to receive accurate pricing quotes and help you understand if what a fulfillment company is offering will actually save you time or money compared to your current operations.

 Make use of your sales and fulfillment teams to be sure you address their concerns, too.
 Some questions you might consider are: